 What to Wear in Taipei in January

-For visiting Taipei in January, you’re going to want to wear long pants plus a few layers on top, including a jacket.
+For visiting Taipei in January, you’re going to want to wear long pants and a few layers on your upper half, including a jacket.
 For people who are used to very cold weather, a light jacket or hoodie will suffice.
 You may even want to still pack a pair of shorts for unexpectedly warm days.

 But for those who come from regions with warmer climates such as Southeast Asia, then you’ll probably want to bring a good winter jacket.
 Many local Taiwanese even wear winter hats, gloves, and scarves on colder days in January.
 Choosing a waterproof jacket is a good idea, too, because things take forever to dry in Taipei.